Crunch-io/rcrunch/README.md

 or, if you prefer, you can set the environment variables `R_TEST_USER`, `R_TEST_PW`, and `R_TEST_API`.

+Note: If INTEGRATION is TRUE, R_TEST_API/test.api hostname **must** be localhost or a crunch.io hostname, or login will fail during test-ci.
+It cannot, for example, be an IP address, but it can be foo.crunch.io.
+Use your hosts file to assign the IP address to a crunch.io hostname and use that hostname in the R_TEST_API/test.api settings if you must.

 ### Updating documentation

 Run `$ make doc`.
 Requires the `roxygen2` package.